MarcBoule/MindMeldModular/README.md

 ### Preserving mappings in saved selections

-In order to preserve mappings in saved selections, they should be recalled using Stoermelder's S++ module.
+In order to preserve mappings in saved selections, they should be recalled using Stoermelder's [Strip++](https://library.vcvrack.com/Stoermelder-P1/StripPp) module.
 Mappings are also preserved when using Stoermelder's Strip module.

 ### Master Chan